Feyerabend/vm/README.md

 ## chip8

-Next a virtual machine (or interpreter) that has been wildspread and used in many computers, even calculators.
+Next a virtual machine (or interpreter) that has been widespread and used in many computers, even calculators.
 It started its life running on a processor RCA1802[^4], and systems such as COSMAC VIP from the late 70-ties.
 Joseph Weisbecker which both invented the physical processor[^5] and the application of a virtual "processor" CHIP-8, also had a daughter Joyce which is considered as the